co-operating-systems/solid-control/README.md

 Every code repository will produce artifacts stores as snapshots on Sonatype's maven servers and after testing will be released to Maven Central.

-* [Reactive-Solid](https://github.com/co-operating-systems/Reactive-SoLiD) Is the server implementation.
+* [Reactive-Solid](https://github.com/co-operating-systems/Reactive-SoLiD) is the server implementation.
-* [Banana-RDF](https://github.com/banana-rdf) is an RDF library for Java and JavaScript in Scala.
+* [Banana-RDF](https://github.com/banana-rdf/banana-rdf) is an RDF library for Java and JavaScript in Scala.
+The Scala-3 bracnh is available directly at [bblfish/banana-rdf](https://github.com/bblfish/banana-rdf/).
 Artifacts are published in
   * sonatype for scala 2.13 (soon scala 3) [net/bblfish/rdf](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/rdf/)
   * todo: publish final artifacts to Maven Central